 Server pinned to an explicit version in mcp-dependency-manifest.yaml

-Tool manifest pulled and reviewed — every tool mapped to minimum required permission
+Tool manifest pulled and every tool mapped to its minimum required permission

-Static analysis run via mcpserver-audit --static-analysis, no high-severity findings
+Static analysis run via mcpserver-audit --static-analysis with zero high-severity findings

-Network access profile documented: all declared outbound endpoints listed
+Network access profile documented — every declared outbound endpoint listed

 Sandboxed runtime test completed with eBPF or Docker-based monitoring